-Germentin can make some existing conditions worse, or cause serious side effects.
+Amoxicillin/clavulanic acid Krka can make some existing conditions worse, or cause serious side effects.
 These include allergic reactions, convulsions (fits) and inflammation of the large intestine.
-You must look out for certain symptoms while you are taking Germentin, to reduce the risk of any problems.
-See section 4.
+You must look out for certain symptoms while you or your child is taking Amoxicillin/clavulanic acid Krka, to reduce the risk of any problems.
+See 'Conditions you need to look out for' in Section 4.